What We Do

 Law Enforcement

 Federal Wildlife Officers promote the survival of species and health of the environment by ensuring that wildlife laws are followed.
-They also welcome visitors, and are often the first U.S. Fish and Wildlife Service employees encountered by the public on refuges.
+They also welcome visitors and are often the first U.S. Fish and Wildlife Service employees encountered by the public on Refuges and Wetland Management Districts.
 Federal Wildlife Officers are entrusted with protecting natural resources, visitors and employees on National Wildlife Refuge System lands.

 Laws and Regulations

-Management actions on national wildlife refuges are bound by many mandates including laws and executive orders.
+Management actions on National Wildlife Refuges and Waterfowl Production Areas within Wetland Management Districts are bound by mandates including laws, required regulations, and executive orders.